 How long does coaching last?

 Because change takes place over time I work with my clients for a minimum of three months.
-This includes either a one hour session, or two half hour sessions per week and frequent check-ins by e-mail, texting and short (five or ten minute) phone calls.
-At the end of three months we can continue on a month to month basis.
+This includes either a single 50-minute session or two 25-minute sessions per week and frequent check-ins by e-mail, texting and short (five or ten minute) phone calls.
+At the end of three months we can continue on a month-to-month basis.

 Where do I meet with my clients?